► Aston Martin DBX review: sports car on stilts?

 Find some quicker corners, work the column-mounted shift paddles manually (gears five to nine are there to tame the V8’s thirst; third and fourth will see you convincingly through almost every kind of corner) and the Aston is simply breathtaking; impossibly agile, able to hoard scarcely believable corner speed and, via the steering, the drive-shuffling transfer case and active rear e-diff, capable of gliding through corners hard and fast and with an entirely unexpected tactility and interactivity, your right foot, working first the brakes and then the throttle, as involved as your hands, your brain and backside.
 Fun?
 Oh yes.
 Convincing as an Aston?
 More so than some of its predecessors, assisted of course by hardware they could only dream of.

 Put aside your feelings on fast, luxury SUVs and applaud the DBX for what it is – a brief-nailing modern masterpiece that’s somehow both a consummate family car (practical, comfortable, spacious, quiet) and absolutely an Aston Martin.
 Full of character and more engaging to drive than we ever dared dream, rather than tainting the badge it wears the DBX actually makes it shine all the brighter.
+The rampant 707 edition is a hyper-luxurious, hyper-fast super-SUV – while the regular model will more than likely be enough for most buyers.

 Ultimately if Aston Martin joins the list of car makers who shone brightly in the automobile’s first century but couldn’t adapt to the challenges of its second, it won’t be because the DBX wasn’t good enough.